dannybauman/30-day-map-challenge-2025/maps/12-map-from-2125/IDEATION-RESPONSES.md

 **Theme:** Map from 2125

 **Attribution:**
-- **Human (Danny):** Set the creative direction, reviewed all responses, and flagged that concepts requiring manual hand-drawing or extensive external tool usage are not suitable for this project workflow.
+- **Human (Danny):** Set the creative direction, reviewed all responses, flagged that concepts requiring manual hand-drawing or extensive external tool usage are not suitable for this project workflow, specified preference for meaningful animation (routes, time-based, or data-driven) rather than decorative effects, reviewed data feasibility from previous days, and decided to proceed with pre-processed data approach (Option 1) to address multiple data source roadblocks.
-- **AI (Cursor):** Logged all responses and analyzed which concepts require manual work vs. automated data prep.
+- **AI (Cursor):** Logged all responses, analyzed which concepts require manual work vs. automated data prep, compared animation features across viable concepts, analyzed data roadblocks from previous days, and documented feasibility assessment with recommendations.

 ---